michaelk522/GR_CASprzak/README.md

 - Calculating the volume element

 ## Running
-- Open this project in a decent Java IDE and code scripts in there
+- Open this project in a decent Java IDE and write scripts in there
     - All code relating to this specific project can be found in `src\GR`
     - Look at the example code if you need help getting started